jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 # Duplicate handling consultation

-Following Router's introduction of basic duplicate handling options (in May 2021) we are considering adding additional functionality:
+Following Router's introduction of basic duplicate handling options (in June 2021) we are considering adding additional functionality:

 1. Sending duplicate notifications by email (instead of into your repository) if you provide one (or more) email addresses for that purpose (there would be a new *Duplicates by Email* field on your Router account page)
 2. More sophisticated duplicates filter mechanism which would provide additional options listed below.